 As a department of Brunei Shell we are a safety aware school.
 We continuously monitor the situation to improve our environment further.
 The school holds an evacuation drill each term in both buildings.
 Panaga School focuses on aspects of either health, safety or the environment in special projects throughout the year.

-Late arrival is after 8:00pm for Mendaram children.
+Arrival after 8:00am for Mendaram children, parents must enter via Rampayoh foyer.
 For students in Mendaram, please report directly to the class teacher.

 Late arrival for Rampayoh, Teraja and Melilas students is 5 minutes after the start of the day bell when class electronic registers are closed.
 In Rampayoh, parents should take their child to the office for a late arrival to be registered.
 In Teraja, children should report to the school front office where a late pass will be issued and recorded against school attendance.
 All lates are recorded and reported on school reports.
 Persistant late arrival at school does impact on pupils learning and will be addressed by the school leadership.